aybouatr/minishell/README.md

 - How to split and interpret user input
 - How to manage processes and connect them with pipes
 - How to handle file redirections, environment variables, and signals
-- The basics of building a command-line shell from scratch in C
+- The basics of building a command-line shell in C
+- The importance of teamwork in software development